Skip to main content

 5. Employers and Corporations: In cases of workplace accidents or product defects, a corporation or employer may be held liable for Loss of Consortium.
 Corporate entities often have legal teams working to minimize their liability, making it vital to consult an experienced law firm to represent your interests.

 Understanding who is legally liable for Loss of Consortium is a critical step in pursuing your claim.
 This will largely depend on the specifics of your case and the applicable New York laws.
-For expert guidance on navigating this complex legal landscape, call (646) 647-3398 for a free case evaluation.
+For trusted guidance on navigating this complex legal landscape, call (646) 647-3398 for a free case evaluation.

 Common Types of Injuries Leading to Loss of Consortium